Melbourne for Kids: Best Kids Activities in Melbourne

 Read More: Melbourne Zoo’s

-Funtopia, in Melbourne’s West is one of the biggest indoor climbing and play centres in Australia.
+Funtopia, in Melbourne’s West is one of the biggest indoor climbing and play centres in Australia and a fun kids activity near Melbourne.
 Your little monkeys can burn off energy climbing, jumping, sliding, rolling, and more.
 Join them climbing, or just sit back and enjoy a coffee at their in house restaurant Mr Spriggins while they play in the enormous play centre.

 You can spend a couple of hours or a whole day at Funtopia.
 It is a great way to spend a rainy day, or when you just need to get the kids out of the house.